The Perils & Promises of Fact-checking with Large Language Models: Materials and methods

 Subsequently, we discarded all languages, that did not have at least 50 observations and languages that did not have at least 10 "true" or "mostly true" observations.
 From the remaining languages, we sampled up to 500 observations.
-To compare the ability of our approach across languages, we then used a machine translation service to translate all claims from their original language to English.
+To compare the ability of our approach across languages, we then used Googletrans\footnote{\url{https://pypi.org/project/googletrans/}}, a free python library that utilizes the Google Translate API, to translate all claims from their original language to English.

 In this experiment, we compare the performance of GPT-3.5 both with context and without context in English and in the original language.
-In the context condition, we removed all fact-checking websites from the data-set from the Google search results.
+In the context condition, we removed all fact-checking websites from the dataset from the Google search results.